Ask Value Research

 Purchase date Redemption date Holding period Tax rate Indexation benefit

-Before April 1, 2023* Before July 23, 2024 >36 months 20.00% Available
+Before April 1, 2023* Before July 23, 2024 >36 months 20 per cent Available

-Before April 1, 2023* On/After July 23, 2024 >24 months 12.50% Not available
+Before April 1, 2023* On/After July 23, 2024 >24 months 12.5 per cent Not available

-*For a holding period of less than 36 months or 24 months, as the case maybe, gains are added to the taxable income and taxed as per the applicable slab rate.
+*For a holding period of less than 36 months or 24 months, as the case may be, gains are added to the taxable income and taxed as per the applicable slab rate

 The indexation benefit is available only for debt funds purchased before April 1, 2023, held for more than 36 months, and redeemed before July 23, 2024.
 Indexation adjusts your purchase price for inflation, effectively lowering the taxable portion of your gains.
 However, this benefit no longer applies to redemptions made on or after this date.

-While the taxation of debt funds may have become less attractive compared to before, they still score well on two fronts: the ability to defer your tax liability and the potential to provide higher returns than a traditional bank fixed deposit (FD).
-With debt funds, you are taxed only when you sell, unlike FDs where the interest earned is taxed annually, even if it is reinvested.
-This deferral, combined with potentially better returns, makes debt funds a viable option for investors looking for efficient wealth-building instruments.
+With debt funds, you are taxed only when you sell, unlike FDs, where the interest earned is taxed annually, even if it is reinvested.
+This deferral, combined with potentially better returns, makes debt funds a viable option for investors looking to build wealth efficiently.

-This article was originally published on November 19, 2024.
+This article was originally published on November 19, 2024, and last updated on June 15, 2026.

 Ask Value Research aks value research information